-- The B1 form which consists of two segments: (1) The extended synopsis (section a); and (2) the PI profile (sections b, c and the Funding ID appendix).
+- The B1 form which consists of two segments: (1) The extended synopsis (section a); and (2) the PI profile – the CV, track record and funding information (sections b, c and the Funding ID appendix, respectively).

-- The B2 form which includes the full research proposal (sections a: state-of-the-art and objectives; and section b: methodology).
+- The B2 form which is the full research proposal (sections a: state-of-the-art and objectives; and section b: methodology).

 The ERC evaluation process includes a two-stage peer review process, where only the highest-ranking proposals in step 1 will pass to step 2.
 Both B1 and B2 are submitted together on the same deadline, however, they are reviewed according to the following process: